jschatzer/perlre/README.txt

 PERLRE supports:
 - perl's g modifier
-- string- and backslash-interpolation with interpol
+- string- and backslash-interpolation with cl-interpol
 - normal variable substitution or function calls like format
 - suppressing interpolation, using single quotes - m'' or s''' - as in perl